-Report of Court Appointed Attorney
+Report of Court-Appointed Attorneys and Guardians ad Litem

-Counsel appointed by the court must prepare and file a written report to the court at least five court days prior to the hearing.
-Said report must:

-- A. Discuss the pending issues, to the extent such discussion would not constitute a disclosure that would be restricted by or prohibited by Evidence Code sections 950 et seq. - B. Document the services performed, specifying the dates the services were performed, and setting forth the categories of services rendered including the amount of hours expended and the hourly rate requested for each category. - C. Include a fee request in the prayer. - D. Include a recommendation regarding the ability or inability of the parents to pay the fee, in order to enable the court to make a finding regarding such ability or inability, and to order payment by the parent(s) or by the County of San Diego. - E. Make a recommendation whether or not counsel may be discharged. - F. State that counsel has met the qualifications and continuing education requirements pursuant to California Rules of Court, rule 7.1101.
+- A. Counsel appointed by the court must serve and file a written report to the court at least five court days prior to the hearing.
+Said report must: - 1.
+Discuss the pending issues, to the extent such discussion would not constitute a disclosure that would be restricted by or prohibited by Evidence Code section 950 et seq., or other fiduciary duties owed by the attorney to the client. - 2.
+Document the services performed, specifying the dates the services were performed and setting forth the categories of services rendered, including the number of hours expended and the hourly rate requested for each category. - 3.
+Include a fee request in the prayer. - 4.
+Include a recommendation regarding the ability or inability of the client's estate to pay the fee, in order to enable the court to make a finding regarding such ability or inability, and to order payment by the client's estate or by the County of San Diego. - 5.
+In conservatorship matters where the proposed conservator is the spouse or domestic partner of the proposed conservatee, include findings concerning the suitability of appointing the spouse or domestic partner as conservator pursuant to Probate Code sections 1813, subdivision (a)(2) and 1813.1, subdivision (a)(2). - 6.
+Make a recommendation whether or not counsel may be discharged. - 7.
+State that counsel has met the qualifications and continuing education requirements pursuant to California Rules of Court, rule 7.1101. - B. Proof of service of the report on petitioner, attorney for petitioner, proposed conservator, attorney for proposed conservator, and all relatives required to be named in the petition that prompted the appointment of the attorney or guardian ad litem, must be filed at least three court days prior to the hearing.

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 1/1/2005; Rev. 1/1/2005; Rev. & Renum.
 1/1/2006; Rev. 1/1/2008; Rev. 1/1/2010; Rev. 1/1/2012; Rev. & Renum.
 1/1/2013; Rev. & Renum.
-1/1/2014; Rev. 1/1/2016)
+1/1/2014; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2021)